limbernie/limbernie.github.io/_posts/2018-09-22-billu-b0x-2-walkthrough.md

   creditlink: https://pixabay.com/en/soap-bubble-colorful-ball-824558/
 ---

-This post documents the complete walkthrough of bill: b0x 2, a boot2root [VM][1] created by [Manish Kishan Tanwar][2], and hosted at [VulnHub][3].
+This post documents the complete walkthrough of billu: b0x 2, a boot2root [VM][1] created by [Manish Kishan Tanwar][2], and hosted at [VulnHub][3].
 If you are uncomfortable with spoilers, please stop reading now.
 {: .notice}

 <!--more-->